 As mentioned above, there's a strong connection between cell health, nutrition, and immunity.
 According to Professor of Molecular and Cell Biology at UC Berkeley, Dr. Bruce Ames, "micronutrient deficiency can mimic radiation (or chemicals) in damaging DNA by causing single- and double-strand breaks, oxidative lesions, or both," which in turn are the root causes of many diseases, and accelerated aging.
 This makes the case for eating healthy and using dietary supplements to support cell health and fill critical micronutrient gaps even greater as we get older.

 As we age we produce more inflammatory substances due to changes in gene activity, weakening our immune system.
 Anti-inflammatory foods like salmon and cold-water fish are excellent sources of key anti-inflammatory fatty acids.
 Vegan omega-3 and fatty-acid sources include nuts, chia and flax seeds, extra virgin olive oil, Ahiflower oil, algae, and phytoplankton.
 Vegetables like beets, cauliflower, carrots, kale, and spinach are also packed with anti-inflammatory properties.

-In addition, specific supplements can help to reduce inflammation and boost immunity.
+In addition, specific immune-focused supplements like Immune Super Boost can help to reduce inflammation and boost immunity.
 Cellular health supplements like AC-11 and Healthycell Pro (containing AC-11) have been shown in published studies to reduce inflammatory biomarkers in human subjects.
 Healthycell Pro also supplies key antioxidants as well as probiotics and prebiotics.